Undertake personal hygiene for individuals who require additional support to care for themselves

 Overview

-This is may occur in hospital intensive care and high dependency situations but would also apply in care/residential homes, hospices and the individual's own home.
+This may occur in hospital intensive care and high dependency situations but would also apply in care/residential homes, hospices and the individual's own home.

 On occasions you may be required to carry out these activities under aseptic conditions and you will need to follow organisational guidelines and procedures.